What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Easy Street: (great times, not so much to worry about) Thailand, Philippines, Turkey, Train/Hostel through Europe or Japan, New Zealand, Nepal, Guatemala, South Africa and Greece.

-• Culture: (and some damn nice people) Syria, Iran, India, Ghana, Bolivia, Mali and North Vietnam/Laos and Philippines.
+• Culture: (and some damn nice people) Iran, India, Ghana, Bolivia, Georgia, Ethiopia, Mali and North Vietnam/Laos and Philippines.

-• Religion: (some 'centres' of the world) Rome, Israel, Punjab/Varanasi in India and Buddhist sights in Nepal, India and Tibet.
+• Religion: (some 'centres' of the world) Rome, Israel, Punjab/Varanasi in India, Labella in the Ethiopian highlands and Buddhist sights in Nepal, India and Tibet.

 • Overlanding: (famous and great open jaw trips) Istanbul - Cairo, México City - Panama City, Istanbul - Kathmandu, Cairo/Nairobi - Cape Town, Casablanca/Dakar - Accra, Bangkok - Bali, Santiago - Bogotá/Quito, London - Hong Kong (via trans Mongolian railway) and London - Athens/Istanbul.